My Dog Has Diarrhea: What’s Causing It?

 - Green bits: Grass isn’t digested well in your dog’s gut, so you’ll notice it in your dog’s poop if your pup is eating a lot of grass.
 This could indicate a gallbladder issue, a nutritional deficiency, or other health concerns, so call your vet for a professional opinion.

 - Foreign objects: Bits of string, wood, or pebbles in your dog’s stool means that your dog swallowed a foreign body, which their system couldn’t digest properly.
 Let your vet know right away.

 Now that you know a little bit about the kind of diarrhea your dog is exhibiting, you can decide whether it’s serious enough to warrant a veterinary exam, or whether you can try a home remedy first.

 Dealing With Diarrhea in Dogs

-When your dog is experiencing diarrhea, it's always a good idea to check with your veterinarian first to find out how to proceed.
-Since many cases of diarrhea are mild, your veterinarian may give you a course of treatment to try on your own at home.
-If that goes well, the issue is resolved.
-If the diarrhea continues, a veterinary checkup to evaluate your dog's health might be in order.
+When your dog is experiencing diarrhea, it’s always a good idea to check with your vet to find out how to proceed.
+Since many cases of diarrhea are mild, your vet may give you a course of treatment to try on your own at home.
+If the diarrhea continues, a veterinary checkup to evaluate your dog’s health might be in order.